Court Considerations: Grandparent Visitation and Custody

 Courts grant visitation or custody to grandparents only when certain conditions provided in state statutes are met.
 Conditions for a grandparent to attain custody differ from those conditions required for visitation rights.
-A grandparent should be familiar with the conditions for either custody or visitation before determining whether to file a petition to request either from a court of law.
+It's important to understand the court considerations for grandparent visitation or custody before determining whether to file a petition in court.

 Courts in every jurisdiction must consider the "best interests of the child" when granting custody or visitation rights to a grandparent.
 In some states, the relevant statute provides a list of factors the court should considered when determining a child's best interests.
 Other states do not provide factors in the statute, but courts in those states typically identify factors in custody and visitation cases interpreting the state statutes.